 Let us not walk the path of discipleship with our eyes on the ground, thinking only of the tasks and obligations before us.
 Let us not walk unaware of the beauty of the glorious earthly and spiritual landscapes that surround us.

-My dear sisters, seek out the majesty, the beauty, and the exhilarating joy of the “why” of the gospel of Jesus Christ.
+My dear sisters, seek out the majesty, the beauty, and the exhilarating joy of the “why” of the

 The “what” and “how” of obedience mark the way and keep us on the right path.
 The “why” of obedience sanctifies our actions, transforming the mundane into the majestic.
 It magnifies our small acts of obedience into holy acts of consecration.